 Maximum PVCs allowable Indicates the number of PVCs that can exist for this interface.
-This number includes any PVCs that you added with the add permanent-circuit command and dynamically learned through the management interface.
+This number includes any PVCs that you added with the add permanent-virtual-circuit command and dynamically learned through the management interface.
 Total PVCs configured Indicates the total number of currently configured PVCs for this interface.

 Circuit Name Indicates the ASCII designation of the configured PVC.
+Note: The Circuit Name of PVCs in use by PPP-FR pseudo interfaces is always set to PPP Circuit.
 Circuit Number Indicates the number of a currently configured PVC.
 Circuit Type Indicates the type of virtual circuit currently configured.
 This release of Frame Relay supports only permanent virtual circuits.
 Committed Information Rate Indicates the information rate guaranteed over the interface.